qintarra/C-Sharp/README.md

 Task_22 Write a method that detects whether a string is a palindrome.
 Task_23 Create an algorithm that reverses each word in a sentence.
 Tasl_24 Create an algorithm that deletes the 'K'-th node from the end of the list.
+Task_25 Create an algorithm that detects a cycle within a linked list.